What is the Cost of Attendance?

 You are given 10 years to repay federal loans.

-The funds listed above are sent to saa by Electronic Fund Transfer (EFT).
+Federal financial aid funds are sent to SAA by Electronic Fund Transfer (EFT).
 No checks will have to be signed unless you originate a loan from another source or private lender.

 Twenty things to consider